brenns10/thesis/doc/SETUP_CLIENT.md

 Client Setup
 ============

+(OUTDATED - this documented an early validation setup)

 This document describes the steps necessary to set up my environment.
 I intend to keep it completely up-to-date so that starting fresh would require only following the steps described in this document.